JamenGilbreath/Intern-Quiz-Generator/README.md

 1. Never work on the master branch.
 Always create your own dev branch.
 2. Branch name convention will be first name, first initial of last name, and followed by "Dev".
    - Example my name is Edward Arasato so my branch name will be `EdwardADev`
-3. Commit messages should include the page or component you worked on and a brief description on what you did.
-You can ask me if your're unsure.
-   - Example "Login Page - created username and password fields"
-4. Make sure to break up your work and push after each part is done.
-Typically it should be create page or component, then fetch data from API, then html with data, and then any functionality.
+3. Make sure to break up your work and push after each part is done.
+Typically it should be create page and/or component, then fetch data from API, then html with data, and then any functionality.
-5. Always update your branch everyday before you start working even if you think there is nothing to update by using `git fetch origin master`.
+4. Always update your branch everyday before you start working even if you think there is nothing to update by using `git fetch origin master`.
-6. Never merge your work until I have approved the work.
+5. Never merge your work until I have approved the work.
 Make sure to message me when you make a pull request.

 ### Cloning